-To help us improve the information on the website and the services on the local offer you can provide feedback using the 'rate and review' available on every record listed, alternatively email email@example.com or complete the on line survey -https://consult.reading.gov.uk/css/5b1b811b/
+To help us improve the information on the SEND Local Offer and the services listed, you can provide feedback using the 'rate and review' available on every record listed, there is also a Feedback button available on every page, alternatively email email@example.com or complete the on line survey -https://consult.reading.gov.uk/css/5b1b811b/

 - Is Reading's Local Offer easy to use?

 - Can you find the information you need?